Sing a Song (album): Background

-In 1977 Buddah Records released Hyman's self-titled debut LP, which featured the singles "Loving You, Losing You" and "I Don't Wanna Lose You".
-A year later Hyman was signed to Arista Records.
+In 1977 Buddah Records released Hyman's self-titled debut LP, which featured the singles "Loving You, Losing You" and "No One Can Love You More".
+Her second album with the label, Sing a Song, was not released in the United States, but was released in the United Kingdom, France, Australia and Japan.
+After Buddah Records became defunct, Hyman signed to Arista Records.
 Her premiere album for the label Somewhere in My Lifetime, was released in 1978.
 Somewhere in My Lifetime included several tracks that Phyllis had recorded for a 2nd album at Buddah titled Sing A Song.